 You can choose from zirconia or titanium dental implants, depending on your preference and the presences of any metal allergies.
 The maintenance of a titanium or zirconia dental implant is just like the maintenance of your natural teeth: good oral hygiene and regular dentist visits.
 And yes, same day dental implants are possible — if you have a healthy jawbone.
 Your oral surgeon can do an examination to determine if you are the right candidate.

 But most dental implants require an extensive procedure, whether you have one done by a local dentist or a specialized oral surgeon.
 Your exposed roots will have to be replaced by metal screws, ideally in your jawbone, though perhaps placed on the gum line or cheekbone if there isn’t enough jawbone to work with.
 The implant will need to heal before the artificial tooth can be attached.

-Even though it requires oral surgery and healing time, dental implants are by far your most effective approach to tooth replacement, because they’re closest to the real thing.
+Even though it requires oral surgery and healing time, dental implants are by far your most effective approach to tooth replacement, because they’re closest to the real thing and they’re permanent.

 The bridge requires healthy and strong abutment teeth, but there’s little modification to your existing teeth.
 Occasionally, we may remove a small amount of tooth enamel or roughen the surface of the tooth to create a stronger bond, but it’s no biggie.
 This is a cheaper alternative to a fixed bridge.
 It also will allow you to speak normally and it will restore your appearance.
 You’ll have some chewing power.
 Eventually, the bridge may pop off your teeth and will need to be replaced.
 Again, this option for teeth replacement does have its limitations, but is highly affordable.